LDiazN/ParkourShooter/README.md

 # ParkourShooter
 Simple FPS game made in **Unreal Engine 4** where I aimed to implement and experiment with advanced mobility mechanics in an FPS.
 The core movement features include sliding, wall running, a grappling hook, double jump, and vaulting.
+The code for this project was mainly written in C++, while also using blueprints when more appropriate for the task.

 ## Wallrunning